huggingface/huggingface_hub/docs/source/en/guides/collections.md

 rendered properly in your Markdown viewer.
 -->

-# Manage your collections
+# Collections

-A collection is a group of related items on the Hub (models, datasets, Spaces, papers) that are organized together on a same page.
-Collections can be useful in many use cases such as creating your own portfolio, bookmarking content in categories or presenting a curated list of items your want to share.
-Check out this [guide](https://huggingface.co/docs/hub/collections) to understand in more details what are Collections and how they look like on the Hub,
+A collection is a group of related items on the Hub (models, datasets, Spaces, papers) that are organized together on the same page.
+Collections are useful for creating your own portfolio, bookmarking content in categories, or presenting a curated list of items you want to share.
+Check out this [guide](https://huggingface.co/docs/hub/collections) to understand in more detail what collections are and how they look on the Hub.

-Managing collections can be done in the browser directly.
-In this guide, we will focus on how to do it programmatically using `huggingface_hub`.
+You can directly manage collections in the browser, but in this guide, we will focus on how to manage it programmatically.

 ## Fetch a collection

-To fetch a collection, use [`get_collection`].
-You can use it either on your own collections or any public one.
-To retrieve a collection, you must have its collection's `slug`.
+Use [`get_collection`] to fetch your collections or any public ones.
+You must have the collection's *slug* to retrieve a collection.
 A slug is an identifier for a collection based on the title and a unique ID.
-You can find it in the URL of the collection page.
+You can find the slug in the URL of the collection page.

 <div class="flex justify-center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hfh_collection_slug.png"/>
 </div>

-Here the slug is `"TheBloke/recent-models-64f9a55bb3115b4f513ec026"`.
-Let's fetch the collection:
+Let's fetch the collection with, `"TheBloke/recent-models-64f9a55bb3115b4f513ec026"`:

 ```py
 >>> from huggingface_hub import get_collection